 Texas Home Living (TxHmL);

 send the STAR Kids member Form 2114, Nine-Month Transition Letter, along with a STAR+PLUS enrollment packet (including the STAR+PLUS MCO list and comparison chart).
-The letter will serve as an introduction to the process and advise the member, support person or his/her authorized representative.
-PSU staff will contact the member or member’s support person, or his/her authorized representative, within 30 days to discuss the transition process and review the enrollment packet; and
+The letter will serve as an introduction to the process and advise the member, support person or AR.
+PSU staff will contact the member or member’s support person or AR, within 30 days to discuss the transition process and review the enrollment packet; and

 update the case in the Health and Human Services (HHS) Enterprise Administrative Report and Tracking System (HEART) by: